 Starting your day with a clear plan can save you time and mental energy.
 Before you go to bed, take 10–15 minutes to:

-This simple habit ensures you wake up with a sense of direction and purpose.
+By planning ahead, you’ll wake up with a sense of direction and purpose, ready to tackle your day.

 There’s no shortage of apps and tools designed to help busy professionals manage their time effectively.
 Some popular options include: